Payment and Billing

 EMC Insurance Companies offers several convenient ways to pay insurance premiums:

-EMC's account billing plan* is similar to how credit card statements work.
-We bill you for individual insurance policies just as a credit card company bills you for purchases made at individual retail and service stores.
+EMC’s account billing plan* is similar to credit card statements.
+We bill you for individual insurance policies just as a credit card company bills you for purchases made at individual stores.
 Then we apply your payment on your monthly balance to your account, not to individual insurance policies—the same way a credit card company applies your payment to your monthly balance, not to individual purchases.

 With the account billing plan, you may pay the minimum monthly amount due, the full account balance or any amount in between.
 If you pay more than the minimum due, we apply the difference as a credit to your account.
 You won’t receive another bill until the credit in your account is not enough to pay the minimum amount due.